Graduate Certificate in Sport Neurology and Concussion

 Dr. Rachel Geoghegan is the newest faculty member in the Department of Athletic Training, joining the faculty in 2023.
 She brings with her nearly two decades of full-time clinical experience in the college/university setting at locations across the country including Idaho State University, Gonzaga University, and Boston University.
 As a clinician, she boasts a contemporary clinical expertise in non-orthopedic conditions with a particular interest in female athlete health concerns and pelvic health.
 She originally hails from South Carolina where she earned a Bachelor of Science degree in Athletic Training from Erskine College in Due West, SC, and a Master of Human Resource Development from Clemson University in Clemson, SC.
 In 2020, she rounded out her education by earning her Doctor of Athletic Training degree from A.T.
 Still University.
 While new to academia, Dr. Geoghegan has experience as a clinical educator by serving as a preceptor for a number of institutions including Idaho State University, Whitworth University, University of Idaho, Washington State University, Boston University, and Chobanian and Avedisian School of Medicine.
 Dr. Geoghegan is also active in professional service at the local, regional, and national level and seeks to advance the profession any chance she gets.
 Her research interests include non-orthopedic conditions treated by athletic trainers, pelvic health among athletes, and female athlete health concerns.
 She is passionate about normalizing compassionate and appropriate conversations about pelvic health between athletic trainers and their patients.

-Nicolette “Nikki” Harris serves as an Assistant Professor and the Director of Student Recruitment for the Athletic Training Programs at A.T.
+Nicolette “Nikki” Harris serves as an Associate Professor and the Director of Student Recruitment for the Athletic Training Programs at A.T.
 Still University.
 An alumnus of the ATSU Doctor of Athletic Training (DAT) program, Dr. Harris brings a wealth of clinical experience to this role.
 Prior to arriving to ATSU, she spent 6 years as the Coordinator for Athletic Training Services for Florida International University (FIU) where she worked to enhance the health care services provided to both FIU students and campus recreation participants.
 In addition, she served 3 years as the Head Athletic Trainer at Miami Booker T. Washington Senior High school providing care to secondary school athletes during their pursuit of 4 State Championship Titles.

 In addition to her clinical practice, she has served as a Clinical Assistant Professor and Clinical Preceptor to athletic training students.
 Nikki actively engages in professional service at all levels, currently sitting as the NATA Career Advancement Committee (CAC) Chair Elect, the BOC Liaison to the Athletic Training Research Agenda Committee (ATRAC) as well as a member of the CAATE Education Committee.
 Dr. Harris values the effects of research on practice and education and has demonstrated a commitment to the advancement of diversity, equity, inclusion, and social justice through her scholarly works.